openedx-unsupported/devstack/docs/decisions/0004-backends-depend-on-frontends.rst

 Decision
 ========

 Whichever dependency direction (frontends depend on backends, or vice versa) is more logically sound, we conclude that, for the purposes of Devstack, *asserting that backends depend on frontends is more useful to developers*.
-Specifically, it is beneficial to current and future developer workflows if ``make dev.up.lms`` automatically starts and learning-related frontends, ``make dev.up.studio`` automatically starts all authoring-related frontends, ``make dev.up.ecommerce`` starts all purchasing-related frontends, and so on.
+Specifically, it is beneficial to current and future developer workflows if ``make dev.up.lms`` automatically starts and learning-related frontends, ``make dev.up.cms`` automatically starts all authoring-related frontends, ``make dev.up.ecommerce`` starts all purchasing-related frontends, and so on.

 A necessary corollary to this decision is that *all micro-frontends required for default functionality must be included in devstack*.
 While it is encouraged that *all* new and existing micro-frontends are added to devstack using the pattern described above, it is absolutely necessary that MFEs which are required for out-of-the-box functionality be added to devstack.